 Ideas and discussion on no-show policies vary based on individual practices.
 In general, the no-show policy you select and its effectiveness are directly related to your patient base.
 If your no-show policy and your specific patients do not go well together, you may lose patients.

-Many practices are trying a variety of no-show policies in order to discourage no-shows and recognize patients who arrive on time to appointments.
+Many practices are trying a variety of no-show policies in order to discourage no-shows and recognize patients who arrive on time for their scheduled appointments.
 Here are a few examples of no-show policies that work:

-Use no-show policies to fill those empty chairs1.
-Straight fee—This is the most commonly used no-show policy.
+1. Straight feeThis is the most commonly used no-show policy.
 Each time a patient misses an appointment (or is a certain number of minutes late for that appointment), they are charged a fee.

 And the best no-show policy?
 Stop no-shows before they happen